rsdoiel/antenna/archives/2025/planet_2025.23.md

 date: 2025-06-10, from: RTÉ News

-The Minister for Housing James Browne has said measures agreed by Cabinet this morning are aimed at protecting renters while also trying to activate home building in the country.
+Minister for Housing James Browne has said measures agreed by Cabinet this morning are aimed at protecting renters while also trying to activate home building in the country.

 <br>